jdiazgutierrez/jdiazgutierrez.github.io/content/about/_index.md

 title: about
 ---

-I am an applied microeconomist interested in development, labor, health, and international economics.
+I am an applied microeconomist interested in development, labor, health, environmental, and international economics.

 Prior to joining the [University of Illinois](https://ace.illinois.edu/academics/graduate-degrees/doctor-philosophy-agricultural-and-applied-economics), I worked as a research analyst for the Office of the Chief Economist for Latin America and the Caribbean at the [World Bank](https://www.worldbank.org/en/region/lac/brief/lac-chief-economist), the Department of Economics at [Universidad EAFIT](https://www.eafit.edu.co/economiayfinanzas), and the [Centro de Estudios Regionales del Magdalena Medio (CER)](https://cer.org.co/).